adetokunbo/challengehub.app/_posts/en/2020-09-18-announcing-course-universe.md

 But sharing a course shares more than just the course’s challenges.
 The grouping and scheduling of challenges is also shared, i.e., the entire [active learning]( /active-learning/ ) strategy for teaching the course is shared.
 We’re effectively enabling teachers to share their [course planning]( /2019/08/12/first-two-classes/ )!
 We have high hopes that this feature will make a significant dent in the teaching burden, and spur the growth of active learning as the baseline for education.

 As ChallengeHub grows, getting courses ready for teaching will become easier and easier.
-If you are a teacher, you can [get an account now]( /contact/ ), make a course, share it, and join the growing movement of teachers making high-quality education material available to everyone.
+If you know any teachers, please tell them about us today!
+They can [get an account now]( /contact/ ), make a course, share it, and join the growing movement of teachers making high-quality education material available to everyone.